survivejs/react-book/manuscript/03_developing_with_webpack.md

 # Developing with webpack

 In `Getting Started` we set up a minimal webpack based build.
-Hitting `npm run build` all the time will get boring eventually.
-In addition refreshing browser manually is annoying.
-We can get rid of both of these problems if we do a bit more configuration work.
+As hitting `npm run build` and refreshing browser is really boring we should do something about it.
+In this chapter we'll get rid of these problems and learn more about webpack.
+You'll start to understand better how useful it is.

 ## Setting Up `webpack-dev-server`

+We will be developing some custom configuration for our development setup.
+As a first step copy **webpack.config.js** as **webpack.development.js**.
+Hit `cp webpack.config.js webpack.development.js` to achieve this.

-As a first step, hit `npm i webpack-dev-server --save-dev` at project root.
-This will add webpack development server we'll be relying upon.
+Invoke `npm i webpack-dev-server --save-dev` at project root.
+This will add webpack development server to the project we'll be relying upon.
+Most importantly it will deal with refreshing browser!

-In addition we'll need to tweak `package.json` *scripts* section to include it.
-Here's the basic idea:
+We'll need to tweak `package.json` *scripts* section to set it up:

 **package.json**